Pethidine: Trends

 In data from the U.S. Drug Abuse Warning Network, mentions of hazardous or harmful use of pethidine declined between 1997 and 2002, in contrast to increases for fentanyl, hydromorphone, morphine, and oxycodone.
 The number of dosage units of pethidine reported lost or stolen in the U.S. increased 16.2% between 2000 and 2003, from 32,447 to 37,687.

-This article uses the terms "hazardous use", "harmful use", and "dependence" in accordance with Lexicon of alcohol and drug terms, published by the World Health Organization (WHO) in 1994.
+The terms "hazardous use", "harmful use", and "dependence" are used in accordance with the Lexicon of alcohol and drug terms, published by the World Health Organization (WHO) in 1994.
 In WHO usage, the first two terms replace the term "abuse" and the third term replaces the term "addiction".

 Synthesis

 Pethidine can be produced in a two-step synthesis.
 The first step is reaction of benzyl cyanide and chlormethine in the presence of sodium amide to form a piperidine ring.
 The nitrile is then converted to an ester.